By Andrea Overman

 In the past, there’s been a certain degree of forgiveness about the antiquated technology attributed to the healthcare industry.
 Networks are huge and databases are hard to integrate.
 But as COVID sent people home, and new and better technologies catering to those individuals abounded, so did a new set of expectations.

 Technology now stands to play an even bigger role across the whole healthcare value chain.
-And marketers, in turn, will have to up their game in this arena, too.
+And marketers, in turn, will have to up their game in this arena, too, for instance looking at green techniques such as those which improve print shop sustainability and can be used in healthcare or to appeal to markets.

 - The New Year will bring a greater focus on data, analytics, and technology—and marketers will need to be more adept at developing action insights and adapting to emerging trends.